Aleksandar1105/Vanilla---JS-HANGMAN/README.md

-##Hangman
+# HANGMAN

-#During the holidays, we all love to play games, don’t we?
+During the holidays, we all love to play games, don’t we?
 Why not create one yourselves and practice all the cool things you’ve learned so far?
 So let’s get started with a good old classic.
 Create a web page that will allow the user to play the hangman game against the computer.

 The rules of hangman are this:
  - We have to guess a word by guessing individual letters.
 We have a set number of lives and lose a life each time we make a wrong guess.